MGH Youth Programs

 In grades 3 to 5, STEM Clubs aim to develop excitement and engagement in STEM subjects, and Senior STEM Clubs for grades 6 to 8 continue the engagement with hand-on science and greater exposure to technology.
 The Science Fair Mentoring Program pairs Mass General mentors with students in grades 7 to 8 from the James P. Timilty Middle School in Roxbury to work collaboratively on science fair projects from concept to completion.

 The MGH Youth Scholars Program supports students in grades 9 through 12 by promoting educational attainment for students in Boston, Chelsea and Revere.
 The program works to increase students’ interest in science and healthcare, spark college aspirations and preparedness, and aims to support Scholars to succeed academically in high school, graduate from college, and enter the workforce with a strong sense of academic fortitude and confidence.

 MGH College Scholars

 We continue to support alumni of the MGH Youth Scholars High School Program as they matriculate, persist, and eventually graduate from post-secondary institutions.
-MGH invests in one-on-one academic coaching, social and emotional supports, and provides scholarships ranging from of $1K - $5K dollars to all MGH College Scholars.
+Mass General invests in one-on-one academic coaching, social and emotional supports, and provides scholarships ranging from $1,000 to $5,000 to all MGH College Scholars.